 As bacteria can spread in warmer temperatures, food should be always stored at correct temperatures (5°C or below) to avoid spread.
 Wireless temperature monitoring sensors can help to ensure that refrigerators are constantly running at the right temperature.

 The use of contaminated water or raw materials can cause foodborne diseases.
-This risk can be minimised using safe water, proper cleaning of raw materials as well as sourcing from trusted suppliers.
+This risk can be minimized using safe water, proper cleaning of raw materials as well as sourcing from trusted suppliers.

 Internet of Things (IoT) enabled devices help food businesses detect critical deviances that manual monitoring could miss.
 IoT temperature sensors monitor the temperature of refrigerators or even refrigerated warehouses, for instance, and can alert operators immediately if a cold storage unit is malfunctioning.

-By implementing food safety plans and checklists, organisation eliminate or minimise the risk of foodborne illness caused by improper handling of food products.
+By implementing food safety plans and checklists, organization eliminate or minimize the risk of foodborne illness caused by improper handling of food products.
 The Simply Safe and Suitable Plan offered by MPI, for example, offers food businesses a step-by-step guide to ensure food safety compliance.
 Regular staff training as well as internal audits can ensure ongoing food safety compliance.

 Digital food quality management and compliance systems facilitate food safety management significantly by offering full and 24/7 transparency on compliance status as well as end-to-end traceability.
 This enables food businesses to initiate immediate corrective actions if non-conformances are detected, but also to prevent contamination by proactively managing food safety.